Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

   - The Dynamic Analyzer cannot show lifecycle information for Web applications.
   - Widget applications cannot be profiled with the Dynamic Analyzer.
 They are hidden in the application list on the toolbar for all Tizen platforms, except Tizen 2.3.2.
   - The Dynamic Analyzer sometimes gets stuck which is caused by an internal security checking program.
-- VSCode
-  - Hybrid applications are not supported yet.
 - Visual Studio
-  - Hybrid applications are not supported yet.
   - NUI XAML application build error can be resolved by doing clean and then build again.
 - VS Mac
   - NUI XAML application build error can be resolved by doing clean and then build again.